Budgeting & Forecasting

 This is the realm of hard data.
 Quantitative models are best suited for analyzing a company's performance and anything else that relies on financial statements.
 With numerical data, statistical analysis, and analysis of older data, these models can pick up on trends and patterns and generate forecasts.

-A lot of data is needed for quantitative forecasting models - and the more data, the better the results will be.
+Quantitative forecasting models require a lot of data, and the more data, the better the results will be.
 Because the data is objective, there are usually fewer errors and biases.
 As a result, the quality and breadth of the data matter for optimal results.

 Qualitative forecasting models

-These methods look at the data that’s hard to quantify: human opinions, market trends, and other subjective factors.
-They’re also suitable when the financial data is lacking and some estimates need to be pulled in.
+These methods examine data that is difficult to quantify, such as human opinions, market trends, and other subjective factors.
+They’re also suitable when financial data is lacking, and businesses need to generate estimates.

 Qualitative models don’t need as much data to run, making the quality of the data inputted even more crucial.
 These models are generally less accurate - it’s hard to predict the future as it is - but they’re more flexible, so they work well for new markets and trends.